hopr-framework/hopr/docs/documentation/userguide/installation.md

 `FC` (as well as their corresponding MPI counterparts `MPICC`and `MPIFC` if compiling with MPI support) point to the correct compiler.

 For compiling HOPR, create a new sub-directory, e.g. "build" .
 Inside that directory execute

    ccmake ..

 Here you can specify library paths and options.
 If no preinstallied libraries for HDF5 and CGNS are found these libraries will be downloaded and built automatically.
 Press `c` to configure and `g` to create the Makefiles.
 Finally compile HOPR by typing `make`.

 If the user does not need the cgns library (i.e. HOPR mesh is not built via a cgns input meshfile), the cmake option `LIBS_USE_CGNS` can be set to `OFF`, which skips the installation of the cgns library.
-Note that the tests using cgns files will then fail.
+Note that the cmake tests that depend on CGNS will not be executed.

 (sec:hdf5-installation)=
 ### Installing/setting up HDF5